pages-themes/minimal/pages/projects/cart.md

 ### Description

 Chimeric antigen receptor (CAR), or chimeric T cell receptor, is an artificial T cell receptor protein engineered to give T cells an ability to target a specific antigen.
 This receptor type is named chimeric because it combines antigen-binding and T-cell-activating functions.
-CAR T cell therapy is a form of immunotherapy that uses T cells engineered with CARs to treat cancer.
+CAR T cell therapy is a form of immunotherapy for treating cancer.
 Cytokine release syndrome (CRS) is the most common type of toxicity caused by CAR T cell therapy.

 In toxicology, an adverse outcome pathway (AOP), or in immunotoxicology - an immune-related adverse outcome pathway (irAOP), is a concept that is used to visualise and study adverse effects of treatments.
 An irAOP includes a molecular initiating event (MIE), key events (KEs), key event relationships (KERs) and an adverse outcome (AO).
 KEs are defined by connecting physiological events to test systems and measurable clinical parameters.